• Home

 Carrie's Experimental Kitchen

-Shrimp lightly seasoned with McCormick's Tomato Basil Seasoning Mix; then fried until golden brown.
+ย Shrimp lightly seasoned with tomato basil seasoning mix, dipped in a tempura style batter; then fried until golden brown.

 Print Recipe Pin Recipe